|Loan and Grant Programs|| Student Consumer

 JAMES E. McERLANE SCHOLARSHIP FOR INTERNATIONAL STUDY.
 This award is presented to a student with academic ability and financial need for study abroad.
 The scholarship was established in honor of James E. McErlane, Esq. by his friends in the Chester County community.

 *MARTHA FORD McILVAIN SCHOLARSHIP.
-Established by Martha Ford '52 and Donald McIlvain, this scholarship provides annual assistance to entering freshmen of high academic promise, and is renewable through graduation provided a minimum 3.0 GPA and full-time status are maintained.
+Established by Martha Ford '52 and Donald McIlvain, this scholarship provides annual assistance to entering freshmen students of high academic promise, and is renewable through graduation provided a minimum 3.0 GPA and full-time status are maintained.

 NANCY R. McINTYRE MEMORIAL SCHOLARSHIP.
-This scholarship is awarded to an incoming freshman from Pennsylvania who has been diagnosed with multiple sclerosis or has some other physical disability.
+This scholarship is awarded to an incoming freshman student from Pennsylvania who has been diagnosed with multiple sclerosis or has some other physical disability.
 Preference will be given to students enrolling in the College of Arts and Sciences or the College of Education.
 Applicants should demonstrate extracurricular involvement and leadership capabilities through service or group work.

 KAYE D. AND ROBERT D. McKINNEY SCHOLARSHIP FOR PAINTING.
 Candidates for this scholarship will be recommended for selection by the WCU Department of Art chair to the dean of the College of Visual and Performing Arts.
 This scholarship is available to students enrolled in undergraduate or graduate degrees in the Department of Art and are awarded annually.